P.I. - PRINCIPAL INVESTIGATOR

 P.I. - Brief summary of my research interests

-- The second strand concerns the neuroscientific characterization of the construct of cognitive reserve to account for individual differences in normal and pathological ageing, as well as in individuals affected by other neurological pathologies.
+The second focuses on the neuroscientific characterisation of the construct of cognitive reserve, aiming to explain individual differences in cognitive functioning during normal and pathological ageing, as well as in other neurological conditions.